James Jesus Angleton: Aftermath

 The late 1970s were generally a period of upheaval for the CIA.
 During George H. W. Bush's tenure as Director, President Ford authorized the creation of Team B, a project concluding that the Agency and the intelligence community had seriously underestimated Soviet strategic nuclear strength in Central Europe.
 Admiral Stansfield Turner, on his appointment as DCI by President Jimmy Carter in 1977, used Angleton as an example of the excesses in the Agency that he hoped to curb.
 He referred to this during his service and in his memoirs.

 Because of their suspicions, Angleton and his staff ultimately impeded the career advancement of numerous CIA employees.
 Forty employees are said to have been investigated and fourteen were considered serious suspects by Angleton's staff.
 The CIA paid compensation to three under what Agency employees termed the "Mole Relief Act".

 With Golitsyn, Angleton continued to seek out moles.
 They sought the assistance of William F. Buckley, Jr. (himself a former CIA asset) to write New Lies for Old, which argued that the Soviet Union planned to fake a collapse to lull its enemies into a false sense of victory, but Buckley refused.
 In his 1994 book Wedge: The Secret War between the FBI and CIA, author Mark Riebling claimed that of 194 predictions made in New Lies For Old, 139 had been fulfilled by 1993, nine seemed "clearly wrong", and the other 46 were "not soon falsifiable".

+Angleton was outraged by the anti-CIA backlash of the 1970s, and was the founding chairman of a pro-intelligence legal defense fund and lobbying organization, the Security and Intelligence Fund, in 1978.
+At the time of Angleton's death, the organization was called the Security and Intelligence Foundation.

 Personal life and death

 Angleton met Cicely Harriet d'Autremont, a Vassar alumna from Tucson, Arizona and granddaughter of Chester Adgate Congdon, at Harvard in 1941.
-They married on 17 July 1943, shortly after he enlisted in the Army.
+They married in Battle Creek, Michigan on 17 July 1943, shortly after he enlisted in the Army.
 Together, they had three children: